telerik/kendo-ui-core/docs/controls/gauges/lineargauge/overview.md

             }
         });

-For a detailed list with all configuration options of the Kendo UI Linear Gauge, refer to the [Linear Gauge JavaScript API](/api/javascript/dataviz/ui/lineargauge).
+For a detailed list with all configuration options of the Kendo UI Linear Gauge, refer to its [JavaScript API](/api/javascript/dataviz/ui/lineargauge).

 ## See Also

-Other articles on Kendo UI Linear Gauge:
+Other articles on the Kendo UI Linear Gauge:

 * [Overview of the ASP.NET MVC HtmlHelper Extension for the Linear Gauge Widget](/aspnet-mvc/helpers/lineargauge/overview)
 * [Overview of the Linear Gauge JSP Tag]({% slug overview_lineargauge_uiforjsp %})